Muskan1249/vsd-riscv1/README.md

 ## C language based LAB
 In this task we followed the following steps to compile our ".c" code in our machine
-1. Open ther virtual box, run the machine you are working onthen  ,then open the terminal ;then we a command cd **cd=is used in the terminal to navigate to the directory where your C source files are before compiling or running them.**
+1. Open ther virtual box, run the machine you are working on  ,then open the terminal ;then we a command cd **cd=is used in the terminal to navigate to the directory where your C source files are before compiling or running them.**

 2. Then we opened a leafpad to write our code